Erotic Hypnosis and Intimacy

-Hypnosis really started to catch on with the masses during the 1700s and 1800s when Franz Mesmer, an Austrian physician, began to seriously research the entire construct of hypnosis and hypnotherapy.
-He wrote various scientific papers and offered the world a working definition of its meaning.
+Hypnosis really started to catch on with the masses during the 1700’s and 1800’s when Franz Mesmer, an Austrian physician, began to research the entire construct of hypnosis and hypnotherapy.
+He wrote various scientific papers on the topic and offered the world a working definition of its meaning.

-At the time, many in the medical community challenged his assertions with some suggesting it was the stuff of quackery.
-In this way, it was thought of in the same way some people think of astrology, such as Scorpio Symbolism or Taurus personality traits.
+At the time, many in the medical community challenged his assertions with many folks suggesting it was the stuff of quackery.
+He was called a charlatan – a conman who was selling the psychological version of snake oil.

-That would later change as his work and hypnotherapy began to gain acceptance.
-Back then, as now, hypnosis is considered to be an alternative form of therapy.
-Franz Mesmer is thought of by many in the psychology community as the “Father of Hypnosis”.
-But is that designation really true?
+But as time went on and perceptions about hypnosis changed, he work began to gain acceptance.
+Back then, as now, hypnosis was considered to be an alternative form of therapy.
+Franz Mesmer is thought of by many as the “Father of Hypnosis”.
+But is that designation accurate?

 In truth – it is a common misconception.
 While Mesmer certainly was considered a major mover and shaker in the field, James Braid is the actual father of hypnosis.

-Finally under this point, hypnosis today is a highly researched area of study within the field of behavioral sciences.
+Finally under this point, hypnosis today is a highly researched area of study within the field of human psychology.
 Peer reviewed research articles are published on a regular basis, appearing in a number of periodicals.

-Perhaps the best known of these is the American Journal of Clinical Hypnotherapy, which can be accessed online through an organizational called the American Society of Clinical Hypnosis, founded by Milton Erikson, a famous psychiatrist who specialized in medical hypnosis (see post on hypnosis for pain).
+Perhaps the best known of these is the American Journal of Clinical Hypnotherapy, which can be accessed online through an organizational called the American Society of Clinical Hypnosis, founded by Milton Erikson, a famous psychiatrist who specialized in medical hypnosis.
+He also worked with anxiety issues.

 Are you ready?
 Let’s jump right in!

-Prior to the name “erotic” being tossed into the definitional construct, this form of hypnosis was simply referred to as “recreational hypnosis” or “hypnotic fantasy”.
+Prior to the name “erotic” being infused into the definition, this form of hypnosis was previously referred to as “recreational hypnosis” or “hypnotic fantasy”.

 Many people engage in various forms of erotic hypnosis in power and exchange relationships.

-Here, one person assumes a dominant role while the other part assumes a submissive role.
+Here, one person assumes a dominant role while the other, a submissive role.
 This is part of a dynamic known as “fantasy play”.

 Believe it or not, you don’t need to see a hypnotherapist to be hypnotized.
 At its core, all hypnosis is self-hypnosis.
-It is best to think of hypnosis as a skill that you can learn that is similar to mindful meditation.
+It is best to think of hypnosis as a skill that you can learn that’s similar to mindful meditation.

-In this way, you can teach yourself how to enter into a more relaxed state of being, which over the span of time may help you to achieve more intimate experiences with your partner.
+In this way, you can teach yourself how to enter into a more relaxed state of being, which over the span of time may help you to achieve a more intimate experience with a mate.

 When you engage in hypnosis, including erotic hypnosis, you are stimulating your active imagination.
-This is what famous psychologist Carl Jung believed helped a person access pathways to what some call the psycho-spiritual world.
+This is what famous psychologist Carl Jung believed helped a person access pathways to the the psycho-spiritual world.